-With all the quirks and options on offer, the VR industry —a.k.a. vacation rental booking-- sure isn’t what it used to be.
-Websites like Airbnb and HomeAway have gone more than mainstream, offering travelers of all sorts plenty of superb alternatives to the traditional hotel experience—all at substantially lower prices.
-It’s even been found that in the U.S. alone, day-trippers and getaway-seekers alike spent nearly $23 billion on vacation rentals in 2012, amounting to nearly one-fifth of the U.S. lodging market!
-Let’s just say that good old stays at various high-rise hotels are starting to become nothing but a distant memory because the fact of the matter is, vacay-rentals are now the thing.
+With all the quirks and options on offer, the VR industry — also known as vacation rental booking — sure isn’t what it used to be.
+Websites like Airbnb and Vrbo have gone more than mainstream, offering travelers of all sorts plenty of superb alternatives to the traditional hotel experience—all at substantially lower prices.
+It’s even been found that in the U.S. alone, day-trippers and getaway-seekers alike spent nearly $87 billion on vacation rentals in 2019, tripling in size in just the last 7 years!
+Let’s just say that good old stays at various high-rise hotels are starting to become nothing but a distant memory because the fact of the matter is, vacation rentals are here to stay.

 Opt for something way more extraordinary than a dimly lit room with a fluffy king size bed or some boring beige carpets and striped wallpaper.
-How about a country villa, a spacious loft, or even—if you're feeling really crazy—a nice little dome?!
-What’s more is that often times, on top of the potential savings, you’ll also be able to get local resident’s input on things such as sights to check out and snazzy spots to chow down at.
+How about a country villa, a spacious loft, or even—if you're feeling really crazy—a nice glamping tent?!
+What’s more is that oftentimes, on top of the potential savings, you’ll also be able to get local resident’s input on things such as sights to check out and snazzy spots to chow down.
 But since good and reliable rentals aren’t always the easiest to hunt down, here's an overview of some of the most popular sites offering alternative accommodations (in addition to the hot San Francisco startup that started it all).
 Ladies and gents, may we present the best and brightest Airbnb competitors.

-A leading search engine for vacation rentals, it’s got over eight million properties in 150,000 destinations, offering travelers with more than wide variety of unique accommodations especially for the long-term.
+A leading search engine for vacation rentals, Tripping.com has got over 8 million properties in 150,000 destinations, offering travelers with more than wide variety of unique accommodations especially for the long-term.
 It’s been deemed as the “Kayak for long term rentals,” a one stop shop for vacay-homes that has partnered up with several major hotshots in the VR business to allow users to easily compare vacation rentals across providers.

-Founded in 2009 by former StubHub employees, Nate Weisiger and Jen O’Neal, the San Francisco-based company boasts a partnership with AARP and since teaming up with Booking.com in 2015, was the first vacation rental metasearch website to debut on-site booking.
-Plus, with friendly relations with major sites from HomeAway, VRBO, FlipKey, Housetrip, Interhome, and Roomorama, to Wimdu, ZenRentals, Bedycasa, WayToStay, and HolidayVelvet, as well as numerous others, it’s the perfect spot for users to browse by price range, ratings, locations, and a lengthy list of other features and amenities.
+Founded in 2009 by Jen O’Neal, a former StubHub employee, and Jeff Manheimer formerly of Travelzoo, the San Francisco-based company boasts a partnership with AARP and since teaming up with Booking.com in 2015, was the first vacation rental metasearch website to debut on-site booking.
+Plus, with friendly relations with major sites from Vrbo, FlipKey, Housetrip, and TripAdvisor to Wimdu, ZenRentals, Bedycasa, and WayToStay, as well as numerous others, it’s the perfect spot for users to browse by price range, ratings, locations, and a lengthy list of other features and amenities.

 Acquired by TripAdvisor in 2008, FlipKey is one of the main Airbnb competitors and provides adventure seekers with both domestic and international offerings, with each property profile detailing everything from the number of bed/bathrooms, amenities available, and detailed descriptions of the space, to management information, photographs, and weekly availability.
 Though cancellation and payment policies vary by property, this VR favorite offers the ability to easily browse listings based on certain parameters such as low-cost, family-friendly, luxury, or even by the type of trip you’re hoping to embark on—i.e. city, beach, mountain getaway, etc.